-- 3. These amendments apply only to documents required to be prepared, filed, delivered or sent under National Instrument 51-102 Continuous Disclosure Obligations for periods relating to a financial year ending on or after April 20, 2012. - 4.
+- 3. The effect of these amendments applies only to documents required to be prepared, filed, delivered or sent under National Instrument 51-102 Continuous Disclosure Obligations for periods relating to a financial year ending on or after April 20, 2012; for documents required to be prepared, filed, delivered or sent under that Instrument for periods relating to a financial year ending before April 20, 2012, the provisions of that Instrument in force on April 19, 2012 apply. - 4.
 This Instrument comes into force on April 20, 2012.